sahilatahar/Code-Sync/README.md

 We welcome contributions to make Code Sync even better!
 Whether you're reporting a bug, suggesting a new feature, or fixing a typo, your input is valuable to us.
 Follow the [contribution guidelines](CONTRIBUTING.md) to get started.

+## 🌟 Support Us

+If you find this helpful or valuable, please consider 🌟 starring the repository.
+It helps us gain visibility and encourages further development.
+We appreciate your support!

 ## 🧾 License

 This project is licensed under the [MIT License](LICENSE).